- WalkMe meets the most extensive compliance standards

 User Management and Permissions

 WalkMe’s platform has an integrated, comprehensive role-based user management and enforcement system.

 Assigning roles to users requires authorization from the relevant parties in WalkMe, and application permissions are granularly controlled per action and screen.
 Eight default roles are built into the platform, including: administrator, content creator, publisher, analytics access, etc.

 WalkMe allows customers to control multiple platforms and deployments, delegate usage and administrative permissions for the interactive components and GUI elements deployed by WalkMe, while maintaining central management of the entire deployment cycle.

 WalkMe’s internal corporate access control is centrally and manually managed based on strict need-to and least-privileged principles on all levels: Application (strong authentication), Network (segmentation, firewall), OS (access to servers), and Procedural (who’s authorized to review/approve code, manage changes, etc.).

 All internal duties within WalkMe are segregated based on duties between R&D (code development), DevOps (deployment) and Security (security controls).
 Periodic access reviews are done quarterly by the security team, including but not limited to: firewall rules, user accounts permissions etc.

-As the Digital Adoption Platform market leader, backed with an uncompromising commitment to security and privacy, WalkMe is trusted by over a thousand companies worldwide, including Fortune 500 cybersecurity, healthcare and financial enterprises.
+As the Digital Adoption Platform market leader, backed with an uncompromising commitment to security and privacy, WalkMe is trusted by nearly two thousand companies worldwide, including Fortune 500 cybersecurity, healthcare and financial enterprises.
 WalkMe makes sure to comply with corporate, governmental and international regulations, maintaining and abiding by the strictest requirements, regulations and security measures at all levels – from its staff, through infrastructure and down to the finest details of its products and procedures.